rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 	docker run -p 1234:3003 -it mycntk
 	```

-	This command creates a container from the image named "mycntk" and runs it in interactive mode so that output from the code running in the container flows out to the Command Prompt or terminal window.
+	This command creates a container from the image named "mycntk" and runs it in interactive mode so that output from the code running in the container can be seen in the Command Prompt or terminal window.
 The ```-p``` switch redirects traffic destined for port 1234 on the local machine to port 3003 in the container — the port that the Web server running inside the container is listening on.

 1. Confirm that the following output appears in the Command Prompt or terminal window indicating that the container is running and that the Web server is listening on port 3003: